 You're looking to kickstart a new career in graphic design.
-But you can't afford to take a whole three years out of work to take a university degree?
+But you can't afford to take a whole three years out of work to earn a university degree?

 Many people in 2019 are seeking to retrain as graphic designers in a flexible way that enables them to keep their day job going.
-And a number of college courses have sprung up to help make that possible.
+And several college courses have sprung up to help make that possible.

-At Shillington, we have campuses in the UK, USA and Australia where three-month intensive courses can also be taken on a part-time basis across a nine-month period.
+At Shillington, we have campuses in the UK, USA and Australia where three-month intensive courses can also be taken on a part-time basis across nine months.

 Best of all, we have a proven record in getting people into graphic design jobs at the end of it.
 Indeed, Shillington’s courses are often taken by graduates who want to be more industry-ready than their more theory-based degrees have prepared them for.